paulstephane/paulstephane.github.io/PDR-Preview.md

 The best of both worlds?
 Perfect galvanic isolation from the source with an optical Toslink input and high-precision re-clocking?
-ECDesigns claims, as a result, that the DAC should provide high immunity to the quality of the source.
+ECdesigns claims, as a result, that the DAC should provide high immunity to the quality of the source.
 This is a bold claim that has been made before.

 ### 1.2 Fractal DAC Architecture for greater DAC accuracy